slu-soc5050/Week-01/Lab-01/lab-01-questions.md

 #### Name:
 #### SOC 5050 - Quantiative Analysis - Spring 2016

+### Directions
+This is a Markdown file.
+We will talk more about Markdown next week.
+In the meantime, I've created a template for you to work with on your first lab assignment.
+On the line below question 1, you can delete the placeholder text and start typing your answer.
+There is no need to worry about Markdown formatting at this stage - just type some text in under each question!

 ### Questions
 **1. Are there any string variables in the dataset `nlsw88.dta`.
 Why or why not?**
 <start answer here>